SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 The connector logic sits between the in-memory data store and the back end.
 A specific connector is used for each domain to offload the connection to a back-end system.
 For example, the product connector takes care of loading the product details.

 To provide optimal flexibility, there are three entities involved in connecting to a back-end system: a connector, an adapter, and a converter.
+Note, however, that not all entities are necessarily involved when you work with a third-party system.

 This is a common pattern across different frameworks and technology stacks, although different names are used (for example, populator or serializer instead of convertor).